SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 Since we used the tutorial command, all files are already in your workspace.
-Run the job locally when setting up a new job type -- it is important to test your job outside of HTCondor before submitting into the Open Science Grid.
+Run the job locally when setting up a new job type -- it is good to test your job outside of HTCondor before submitting into the Open Science Grid.

 ~~~